 Story by Jennifer Richards, March 2014

-But if anyone can convert people to sustainable food – growing it, raising it, farming it, eating it – it’s Joel Salatin.
+I don't know if you can be converted to farming.
+But if anyone can convert people to sustainable food - growing it, raising it, farming it, eating it - it's Joel Salatin.

 Often called the world's 'most innovative' farmer, Joel Salatin does something that is increasingly rare in the USA: he productively farms a relatively small area to support, not just multiple generations of his own family, but 5000 other households as well.
 He does all this by regenerating the land, not depleting it.
 In this way, his operation Polyface Farms in the Shenandoah Valley, Virginia is truly sustainable.